devcybiko/canvas-fun/project-430-real-time-dicts/README.md

 ```
 * Here, we've replaced our multiple arrays of scalars with a single array of `dictionaries` or `hashes`
 * This simplifies our code, and makes it easier to add new objects
+* And it makes more clear what our objects are composed of
+* AND it will make it easier to add more state variables when the time comes
 * All of our functions now take a single "object" to operate on
 * This also reduces our dependency on "global" variables - which are evil